David Leadbetter (golf instructor): Criticism of Tiger Woods

 In February 1997, it was reported that Leadbetter criticized famous American golfer Tiger Woods, saying "Right now, Tiger is a one-dimensional player who swings full on practically every shot.....Another thing that will prevent Tiger from winning a major is pressure.
 There’s a big difference between winning at Las Vegas and winning at Augusta… He has to pay his dues." - - Tiger went on to win the Masters 2 months later by twelve strokes.
-More than two decades later, in December 2017, he questioned the hunger of the top male pros due to the money involved in golf now and also the media frenzy that follows Tiger Woods everywhere.
+More than two decades later, in December 2017, Leadbetter questioned the hunger of the top male pros due to the money involved in golf now and also the media frenzy that follows Tiger Woods everywhere.

 Video games

 Leadbetter appeared in the 1992 video game David Leadbetter's Greens, a MS-DOS port of MicroProse Golf.
 He also appeared in the Wii-exclusive My Personal Golf Trainer, released in the fall of 2010.
 Trainer is distinguished from other golf games on the platform by requiring the use of the Wii MotionPlus, while also supporting the Wii Balance Board, taking complete advantage of the Wii's motion controls and accessories to provide authentic golf training.